Sep 1, 2020

 Knowing the location of the nearest emergency hospital is film production 101.
 It’s human nature to think “we won’t need that; we’re not shooting anything dangerous.”

 But you never know what will happen on set.
-And you owe it to your cast and crew to make sure you know where to go if something goes down.
+And you owe it to your cast members and crew to make sure you know where to go if something goes down.

 Now you’re in the weeds.
 These are the details people need to make each day of production happen — otherwise known as the daily shooting schedule.